plone/volto/docs/source/upgrade-guide/index.md

     dependencies might do when dealing with upgrades.
 We keep the generator up to date and in sync with current Volto release.

+## Upgrading to Volto 11.x.xml

+### New Default Listing Template

+!!!note
+    If you have customized the default listing template this change possibly does not have an effect on  your project.

+The default Template for the Listing Block now does no longer contain an image.
+The old default Template has been renamed to "Summary".
+This will lead to every Lisiting Block in your Project that uses the default Template now using the new default Template.

+To resolve this you can change the template of the affected Listing Blocks either manually or by writing a script for that.
 ## Upgrading to Volto 10.x.x

 ### Remove the Razzle plugins patch